 Align with standards

-Follow the ESRS as closely as possible to ensure compliance with CSRD requirements and to provide relevant, reliable, and comparable ESG information.
-Here’s how to align standards effectively:
+Follow the ESRS as closely as possible to ensure compliance with CSRD requirements.
+This also helps provide relevant, reliable, and comparable ESG information.
+Specifically, here’s how to align standards effectively:

 - Use the cross-cutting general standards as the foundation for your report structure, content, and digital format;